10 Best Body Fat Scales Tested And Fully Reviewed

 How "smart" is the device?

-Not all of the scales on our list are fully "smart" scales.
+Not all of the scales on our list are fully "smart" body fat analyzers.
 What we used as a defining factor here is whether or not the scale is able to transmit data via Bluetooth or Wi-Fi.
-This typically means you can connect the scale to your smartphone and that the scale also has an accompanying app that you can download and use.
+This typically means you can connect the scale that measures body fat to your smartphone and that the scale also has an accompanying app that you can download and use.
 This app will allow you to track your progress and many other features.

 As we mentioned, a smart scale will have an accompanying app you can download and use as well.
 Aside from that, however, many scales may be compatible with third-party apps like Apple or Google health, MyFitnessPal, and much more.
 If =they are compatible with third-party apps, we evaluated whether or not they are able to connect with multiple apps or not.

 To assess the reliability of the connection we took a look at user reports to learn whether or not there were any consistent connectivity issues reported by real-life users.
 This meant looking at issues with the Bluetooth connection and Wi-Fi connection problems not associated with the individual's isolated Wi-Fi router.

 What can the scale handle?
 Will it hold up to your needs?

 Before deciding whether or not the scale deserved a spot on our top 10 list, we evaluated and rated each pick based on how much it can handle--AKA, its capacity.
 When you get a scale, you want to make sure it can handle your needs in every way, to ensure you are getting a scale that works for you to make sure you look at the following two features--that's what we did!